Meet the Expert

 Sample Structured Abstract (Medicine)

 Background: Type 2 diabetes management in rural Indian populations is complicated by low health literacy and medication non-adherence.
 Aim: To evaluate the effectiveness of a WhatsApp-based medication reminder intervention on HbA1c levels among rural diabetic patients.
-Methods: A randomised controlled trial was conducted with 180 participants (90 intervention, 90 control) over 12 weeks at a primary health centre in Andhra Pradesh.
+Methods: A randomised controlled trial was conducted with 180 participants over 12 weeks in Andhra Pradesh.
 Results: HbA1c levels decreased by 1.4% (±0.3) in the intervention group versus 0.2% (±0.1) in the control group (p < 0.001).
 Conclusions: Mobile-based medication reminders significantly improved glycaemic control in rural Indian diabetic patients.
-Keywords: Type 2 diabetes, mHealth, HbA1c, medication adherence, rural India.

 In 2026, AI writing tools like ChatGPT-4o, Claude 3.5, and Grammarly GO can generate first-draft abstracts — but they require significant expert revision.
 AI tools frequently hallucinate citations, generate vague results sections, and miss journal-specific formatting requirements.
 Use AI for structure suggestions and language polishing only.
-Never submit an AI-generated abstract without human expert verification — most journals now screen for AI-generated content using detection tools.
+Never submit an AI-generated abstract without human expert verification.

 Journal AI Policy in 2026